 This is Sofia’s story.
 And that’s what we found in Sofia’s kitchen just weeks ago.

-Sofia tried to rebuild her life after the war.
+Sofia tried to rebuild her life after surviving Nazi invasion and after the war.
 She became a teacher, made aliyah (immigrated) to Israel, and got married.
 But while they were still newlyweds, Sofia’s husband passed away — leaving her with the sting of loneliness once more.

 Decades later, Sofia now faces new challenges in her older years.
 She has a debilitating disease in her knee, making it difficult to move around her home and do daily tasks.